Martha daughter of Boethus

 Martha daughter of Boethus (מרתא בת ביתוס; d.
-AD 70), in the Mishnah and Babylonian Talmud, was one of the richest women in Jerusalem in the period prior to the destruction of the Second Temple in 70 C.E.
-(Talmud Gittin 56a; see also Talmud Ketubot 104a.)
+70 CE), in the Mishnah and Babylonian Talmud, was one of the richest women in Jerusalem in the period prior to the destruction of the Second Temple in 70 C.E.

 Martha's patronym suggests a link to the Boethusians, an influential clan of priests.
-After her first husband died, she became engaged to Joshua ben Gamala, who served as High Priest about 64–65.
-(Mishnah Yevamot 6:4; Talmud Yevamot 61a.)
-Rav Assi said that she paid King Jannai (whom scholars identify with Herod Agrippa II) a quantity of money equal in size to 72 eggs to appoint Joshua as High Priest (Talmud Yoma 18a), even though the Sanhedrin had not elected him to the post.
-(Talmud Yevamot 61a.)
-Even though the High priest was forbidden from marrying a widow (Mishnah Yevamot 6:4), the couple went on to marry, and the Mishnah cites the event for the proposition that a priest who betroths a widow and subsequently becomes high priest may consummate the marriage.
-(Mishnah Yevamot 6:4; Talmud Yevamot 61a.)
+After her first husband died, she became engaged to Joshua ben Gamla, who served as High Priest about 64–65.
+Rav Assi said that she paid King Jannai (whom scholars identify with Herod Agrippa II) a quantity of money equal in size to 72 eggs to appoint Joshua as High Priest, even though the Sanhedrin had not elected him to the post.
+Even though the High priest was forbidden from marrying a widow, the couple went on to marry, and the Mishnah cites the event for the proposition that a priest who betroths a widow and subsequently becomes high priest may consummate the marriage.

 It was said of Martha's son, who was a priest, that he was so strong that he could carry up to the altar two sides of a huge ox without any lack of decorum.
-(Talmud Sukkah 52b.)